Fundacio-Bit/node-rest-api-generator/README.md

   mongodb_colname: 'employees',

   // Authentication properties
-  // Note: use the script 'utils/generate_hashed_pwd.js' from the command line to generate a hash from a password to set the 'hashed_pwd' property
+  // Note: use the script 'utils/generate_hashed_pwd.js' from the command line to generate a hashed password and set the 'hashed_pwd' property
   adminuser: {
     username: '',
     hashed_pwd: ''